Our client in Honiton are seeking a Principal Environmental Health Officer to join their team on a full-time permanent basis.

 - Requirement for out of office hours working or additional working, at home if appropriate, to meet peak workloads or other contingencies of the work.

-If this role is of interest to you, please apply or for further details or contact Miriam on 01237 439500.
+If this role is of interest to you, please apply or for further details or contact the team on 01761 235741.